LoyolaChicagoBooks/introcs-csharp/rst/homework-gradecalculation2.rst

 of labs, etc.), have the user enter individual grades, and have the program calculate the average for the category.

 As usual, we will begin by specifying *requirements*.
-Whenever required, we will explain how you would approach the solution to the requirement in C#.
 User responses are shown **bold faced**.

 Functional Requirements
 -----------------------

 #.
-Instead of bombing out if the weights don't add up to 100, use a
+Instead of bombing out if the weights don't add up to 100, use :ref:`do-while`
-   ``do { ... } while`` loop (see Miles p.
-43-44) to prompt the user again for all of the weights until they do add up to 100.
-The ``do { ... } while`` loop is the right choice here, because you can test all of the weights at the end of the loop, after each time they have been entered in the loop.
+   to prompt the user again
+   for all of the weights until they do add up to 100.
+A ``do { ... } while`` loop is the right choice here, because you can test all of the weights at the end of the loop, after each time they have been entered in the loop.